Apig-Sharbo/dotfiles/README.md

-zsh-autosuggestions  |  provides autosuggestions for zsh zsh-syntax-highlighting  |  provides syntax highlighting for zsh dwmblocks  |  serves as the modular status bar dmenu |  runs commands and provides a UI for selection j4-dmenu-desktop  |  is to find .desktop files and offer you a menu to start an application using dmenu st  |  is my custom build of suckless's terminal emulator dwm |  is the window manager slock  |  allows you to lock your computer, and quickly unlock with your password xev  |  prints contents of X events (basically to get keycodes of keys pressed)
+zsh-autosuggestions  |  provides autosuggestions for zsh zsh-syntax-highlighting  |  provides syntax highlighting for zsh dwmblocks  |  serves as the modular status bar slstatus  |  is suckless's status monitor dmenu |  runs commands and provides a UI for selection j4-dmenu-desktop  |  is to find .desktop files and offer you a menu to start an application using dmenu st  |  is suckless's terminal emulator dwm |  is suckless's window manager awesome  |  is a highly configurable, next generation framework window manager for X slock  |  is suckless's lockscreen xev  |  prints contents of X events (basically to get keycodes of keys pressed)